icetee/remote-ftp/README.md

     "secureOptions": null, // object - Additional options to be passed to tls.connect().
 Default: (null) see http://nodejs.org/api/tls.html#tls_tls_connect_options_callback
     "connTimeout": 10000, // integer - How long (in milliseconds) to wait for the control connection to be established.
 Default: 10000
     "pasvTimeout": 10000, // integer - How long (in milliseconds) to wait for a PASV data connection to be established.
 Default: 10000
-    "keepalive": 10000 // integer - How often (in milliseconds) to send a 'dummy' (NOOP) command to keep the connection alive.
+    "keepalive": 10000, // integer - How often (in milliseconds) to send a 'dummy' (NOOP) command to keep the connection alive.
 Default: 10000
+    "watch":[ // array - Files that are watched and when edited outside of the atom editor are uploaded.
+Useful if using a build tool e.g Gulp.
+Default : []
+        "./dist/stylesheets/main.css" // reference file from the root of the project.
+    ]
 }
 ```